TF2Stadium/Specifications/Communication.md

 parameters are sent as an additional JSON argument to `emit `

-Lobby types can be one of `["hl", "6s"]`.
-This list will be expanded when the project supports more lobby types.

 ## Response format

 If the request is successful, the returned object is